frequency-chain/docs/STYLEGUIDE.md

 Uppercase P, L, C and C

 ## token
-General lowercase, specific uppercase (after FRQCY)
+Always lowercase, never used with FRQCY

 ## Token Account
 Uppercase T and A